Community Partnerships

 Workroom

-Workroom is a residency program that invites 3 artists to use the Young Dance studios for 3 months and up to 60 hours.
+Workroom is a residency program that invites three artists to use the Young Dance studios for three months and up to 60 hours.
 This program is for BIPOC artists and artists with disabilities.
-Artists are also supported by the Young Dance administrative team should they choose to hold workshops or showings, though this is not a requirement of the program.
-The Fall 2021 Workroom artists are Alex Beaumont, Aneka McMullen, and Demetrius McClendon.
+The Young Dance administrative team also supports artists should they choose to hold workshops or showings, though this is not a requirement of the program.

 Photo by Gretchen Pick